OCDDiva/OCDDiva-project/README.md

 	"AdditionalRooms" INT,
 	"Donation" BOOLEAN default false
 );

-INSERT INTO "decluttering_questions" ("Declutter", "Bedrooms", "Bathrooms", "AdditionalRooms", "Donation") VALUES (true, 3, 2, 1, true);

 ```

 ## Development Setup Instructions

 - Run `npm install`
-- You will need to sign up for AWS and create an s3 bucket named "blackheartcustoms" and IAM user.
+- You will need to sign up for AWS and create an s3 bucket named "examplebucket" and IAM user.
 - Create a `.env` file at the root of the project and paste this line into the file:
   ```
   SERVER_SESSION_SECRET=superDuperSecret